Survivor: San Juan del Sur

 Survivor: San Juan del Sur — Blood vs. Water is the twenty-ninth season of the American CBS competitive reality television series Survivor, which premiered on September 24, 2014.
 Similar to Survivor: Blood vs. Water, the season features pairs of loved ones competing against each other but, unlike Blood vs. Water, all the players are new.
 The season was filmed in San Juan del Sur, Nicaragua, the same location as Survivor: Nicaragua and Survivor: Redemption Island.
-The two-hour finale and one-hour reunion show aired on December 17, 2014, where Natalie Anderson was named the winner over Jaclyn Schultz and Missy Payne.
+The two-hour finale and one-hour reunion show aired on December 17, 2014, where Natalie Anderson was named the Sole Survivor by a vote of 5–2–1 over Jaclyn Schultz and Missy Payne.

 This season saw the return of Exile Island, which was last used in Survivor: Tocantins.
 In lieu of a reward challenge, a castaway and their loved one would square off in a duel.
 The loser is sent to Exile Island, while the winner earns reward for his or her tribe and must send one of their tribemates to Exile Island as well.
 The two castaways who are sent to Exile Island then have to choose one of two vases, where in only one has a clue to a hidden immunity idol located at their tribe's camp.
 Exile Island continued after the merge with one castaway exiled by the reward winners, where there would be a single urn with a clue to an idol hidden somewhere on Exile.

 Development and casting

 The season was originally set to have 20 castaways: sisters So Kim and Doo Kim were originally cast but they dropped out before the game began due to a medical emergency.
 So eventually competed on the following season, Survivor: Worlds Apart.
 The season would continue with nine pairs, but with the first gender imbalance since Survivor: Fiji.
-While this season initially included Redemption Island, production decided to ultimately not use it for the season, and instead replaced it with the return of Exile Island.
+While this season initially included Redemption Island, production ultimately decided not to use it for the season, and instead replaced it with the return of Exile Island.

 On August 12, 2014, six weeks before the scheduled premiere, the post-production crew for the season went on strike, consequently endangering the premiere date.
 The approximately 20-person post-production team, who have been working on the show since its inception in 2000, demanded a better health insurance and pension fund.
 The strike ended a day later, leaving the premiere's intended airdate intact.

 Contestants

 The cast is composed of nine pairs of loved ones splitting into two tribes: Coyopa and Hunahpu, both named after Mayan warrior gods.
-With relationships including parent-child, siblings, and partners (both married and dating).
+Relationships between contestants included parent-child, siblings, and partners (both married and dating).
 Notable contestants include former professional baseball player John Rocker and two-time The Amazing Race contestants Natalie and Nadiya Anderson, who competed together on seasons 21 and 24.